-SonyEricsson didn't say which carriers would offer the phones or data cards or whether they would be available in unlocked form outside carrier channels.
+SonyEricsson didn’t say which carriers would offer the phones or whether they would be available in unlocked form outside carrier channels.

-The Xperia X1 slider, equipped with touchscreen and arc-sliding QWERTY keyboard, is the company's first PDA phone based on a Windows Mobile OS, joining models available outside the U.S. with the Symbian OS.
-It's the first of multiple planned phones in the new premium sub-brand, which is designated for phones that seamlessly integrate multimedia entertainment and web communications, the company said.
-The Cyber-shot and Walkman brands, in contrast, are used for "single-focus products," a spokeswoman said.
+The Xperia X1 slider, equipped with touchscreen and arc-sliding QWERTY keyboard, is the company’s first PDA phone based on a Windows Mobile OS, joining models available outside the United States with the Symbian OS.
+It’s the first of multiple planned phones in the new premium sub-brand, which is designated for phones that seamlessly integrate multimedia entertainment and Web communications, the company said.
+The Cyber-shot and Walkman brands, in contrast, are used for “single-focus products,” a spokeswoman said.

 The X1 features a stainless-steel finish in silver or black and a touchscreen that’s optimized for finger-touch control.
 The 3-inch VGA touchscreen displays either the Windows Mobile 6 Professional desktop or nine user-configurable desktop panels to launch specific applications.
 In HSDPA/HSUPA mode (high-speed downlink packet access/high-speed uplink packet access), the phone is capable of downloading at cellular speeds up to 7.2Mbps if enabled by a carrier’s network, with upload speeds up to 2Mbps.

 The X1, which is only 0.66 inches thick when closed, operates in GSM/EDGE mode in the U.S. 850/1900MHz bands and in GSM/EDGE modes in the 900/1800MHz bands in other countries.
 It also operates in HSDPA/HSUPA modes in the U.S. 850/1700/1900/2100MHz bands, making it suitable for AT&T Wireless, which owns 2100MHz spectrum, and T-Mobile, which owns 1700MHz spectrum.